-- Curbside drop-off for all morning camps will run from 8:00 9:00 a.m. - Please do not get out of your car and pull up to the curb as there is a lot of traffic moving through drop off areas.
-Camp staff will come to your car to sign your child in and escort them to camp. - Parents arriving after designated time will need to bring their child to the actual camp location and locate a camp staff member in order to sign their child in.
+- Parents arriving after designated time will need to bring their child to the actual camp office and locate a camp staff member in order to sign their child in.
 This will likely add considerable time and inconvenience to the drop-off and is strongly discouraged. - If you are unfamiliar with the drop-off locations, please conduct a practice run before the first day of camp.
 See next page for curbside locations.